|

 Teacher Research: Improving Practice Through Collaborative Inquiry

-Sage Publications writes: The
+Sage Publications

-foundation, history, theoretical underpinnings, and methods of
+covers the foundation, history, theoretical underpinnings, and methods

-self-study research.
+of self-study research.
 Author Anastasia Samaras encourages readers to

 think deeply about both the “how” and the “why” of this essential